Product documentation

 MT940 / MT940S

-Four MT940 and four MT940S formats are available in the Dynamics Banking solution.
+Four MT940 and four MT940S formats are available in the Banking solution.
 Those are the formats used by the major Dutch banks.
 The MT940 is the older variant, while the MT940S (=Structured) holds IBAN information, and ‘structures’ information like invoice-data, bank account, which makes it better to find.

 Supported banks: